maish79/hangman-game/README.md

 - Set the remote for Heroku: heroku git:remote -a <app_name> (replace app_name with your app, without the angle-brackets)
 - After performing the standard Git add, commit, and push to GitHub, you can now type: git push heroku main
 - The frontend terminal should now be connected and deployed to Heroku.

+## Forking repository
+1. Go to the GitHub repository
+2. Click on the Fork button in the upper right-hand corner

+## Cloning repository
+1. Go to the GitHub repository
+2. Locate the Code button above the list of files and click it
+3. Select if you prefer to clone using HTTPS, SSH, or Github CLI and click the copy button to copy the URL to your clipboard
+4. Open Git Bash
+5. Change the current working directory to the one where you want the cloned directory
+6. Type git clone and paste the URL from the clipboard ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
+7. Press Enter to create your local clone

 ## Credits
 - ReadMe inspiration from Adamgiroly and kathrin.